 Q: What about suggestions for particular holidays?

-A: Save time by browsing our suggestions for romantic getaways, historic residences, palace and castle stays, beautiful views, good value vacations, classic Tuscan country holidays, top sights, and the best shopping and restaurants in Florence and Tuscany
+A: Save time by browsing our website for ideas on romantic getaways, historic residences, palace and castle stays, beautiful views, good value vacations, classic Tuscan country holidays and top attractions.
+Stop by to chat with us about the best shopping and restaurants in Florence and Tuscany!

 Q: Is there a number I can call?